 Each person must apply and be accepted for an IVA in their own right submitting a joint budget for consideration.
 If one partner does not meet the requirements of their creditors, both proposals will be rejected.
 This would leave both partners vulnerable to having action taken against them by creditors, as both will have declared their insolvency in making the interlocking application.

 One partner is insolvent and the other solvent

 Where both partners differ in their solvency, a type of ‘assisted IVA’ can be used to bridge the gap.
 The IVA application is submitted by the insolvent partner with a proposal that the solvent partner helps by voluntarily contributing some of the disposable income to creditors.
 The solvent partner must keep enough of their income to pay their own personal and joint debts on time, but could submit any surplus.

 Joint debt balances are not written off if one partner is till solvent

 Normally with IVAs any debt balances that remain at the end of the IVA term are written off by creditors.
 The exception to this is where there are joint debts.
 If a solvent partner is contributing some of their surplus income to their partner’s IVA and making payments on a joint debt, that balance is not written off and the solvent partner must continue to pay it.

 Joint or interlocking IVAs harnesses the power of two people with two incomes to pay back what is owed, and many creditors favour them as they are much more stable arrangements and less likely to fail.

-To find out more about joint or interlocking IVAs, call and speak to one of our experienced IVA advisers now on 0800 987 5337
+To find out more about joint or interlocking IVAs, use our online Debt Calculator and get in touch with one of our experienced IVA advisors.